 - You have difficulty qualifying for cards that require good credit.

-- You are just starting out on building credit.
+- You are just starting to build credit.

-Following analysis of credit cards that cater to this credit score range, MyBankTracker selected the best fair-credit credit cards that you should definitely consider:
+The following analysis of credit cards cater to this credit score range — MyBankTracker selected the best fair-credit credit cards that you should definitely consider:

 Barclaycard® Rewards MasterCard® for Average Credit

 Earn rewards and pay no annual fee.
 How can you say “no” to that?
 The Barclaycard Rewards MasterCard stands above the other cards because of those two features.